Lift at low Reynolds number: Elastohydrodynamic interactions between particles

-For droplets, a coefficient $f_2$ of order 0.2 was experimentally found by \textcite{hudson03}, for drops of viscosity ratio close to 0.2.
+For droplets, a coefficient $f_2$ of order 0.2 was experimentally found by \citet{hudson03}, for drops of viscosity ratio close to 0.2.
 The dependence with the capillary number was not studied.
-In the numerical simulations of \textcite{malipeddi2019}, $f_2$ is a non monotonous function of the capillary number taking values between 0.2 and 0.45, this maximal value being reached for intermediate capillary number.
-This behaviour agrees with the calculation of \textcite{loewenberg97} for the self-diffusivity coefficient, and can be understood as follows: for small capillary numbers, the drops stay spherical and do not diffuse.
+In the numerical simulations of \citet{malipeddi2019}, $f_2$ is a nonmonotonic function of the capillary number taking values between 0.2 and 0.45, a maximal value being reached for intermediate capillary number.
+This behaviour agrees with the calculation of \citet{loewenberg97} for the self-diffusivity coefficient, and can be understood as follows: for small capillary numbers, the drops stay spherical and do not diffuse.
 For large capillary numbers, their deformation is so strong that they elongate in the flow, which results also in a quasi-symmetric situation.
-This discussion is similar to that held for vesicles near a wall, where such a non monotonous behaviour was observed as a function of reduced volume, that controls their ability to deform.
+This discussion is similar to that held for vesicles near a wall, where such a nonmonotonic behaviour was observed as a function of reduced volume, that controls their ability to deform.

 Coefficient $f_2$ was also experimentally determined for slightly deflated lipid vesicles with no viscosity contrast, and a coefficient $0.06\pm 0.02$ was found by two different methods \cite{bureau17}.